COVID-19 GUIDELINES FOR CAPTAINS & PLAYERS, REFEREES & AMSA STAFF/VOLUNTEERS AND GROUPS RENTING FIELDS AT ONION CREEK SOCCER COMPLEX

 - All attendees should leave the soccer complex immediately after their game ends.

-Face coverings/masks are mandatory at the Onion Creek Soccer Complex and at the Travis County fields.
-Face coverings are not intended to protect the wearer, but are intended to help prevent the spread of COVID-19.
+FACE COVERINGS: Face coverings are not intended to protect the wearer, but are intended to help prevent the spread of COVID-19.
 Face coverings can be made of cloth materials or medical grade.

 - Players may wear face coverings while participating in games (i.e., while on the field), but this is not encouraged as it may cause other unnecessary medical situations.